 Housing the Hermann's Tortoise

 A mix of soil, sand, and composted cypress bark should make up the substrate in your pet's enclosure.
-The compost mixture should be about 2-inches deep so that your tortoise can dig and frolic in the dirt.
+The compost mixture should be about 2 inches deep so that your tortoise can dig and frolic in the dirt.
 Burrowing allows your tortoise to cool itself off, while also providing a way to thwart boredom.
 A shallow pan of water should also be provided for both drinking and cooling off.
 Make sure to provide one deep enough for your pet to immerse its whole body.

 Other Environmental Concerns

-If the enclosure or outdoor temperature drops below 50 F, your pet tortoise may decide to hibernate.
+If the enclosure or outdoor temperature drops below 50 degrees Fahrenheit, your pet tortoise may decide to hibernate.
 In fact, some species hibernate in the wild for up to five months, usually between October and April.
 For indoor tortoises, however, it is hard to maintain the environmental conditions conducive to a safe hibernation.
 Therefore, it's best not to let your enclosure temperatures drop to keep your tortoise active all year long.